Nealll68/styx/README.md

 * Multiple profiles support (easy switch between profile)
 * Manage mods with a beautiful interface (no more -mod=)
 * Change startup params, edit configuration file, difficulty and more with ease
-* Create different account with different permission
+* Create different account with different permission for your teammates

 ## Author